Programme Director: Peter Wislocki

 Many aspects of the PG Diploma curriculum are introduced at a more elementary level in an existing undergraduate Stage 3 module (Professional practice AR555) and graduate Stage 4 module (Employability AR540) which the Programme Director convenes and substantially delivers.
 The understanding of the Part 3 programme in the context of teaching of professional practice at Part 1 and Part 2 ensures that all three stages of architectural education are addressed at an appropriate level in relation to students’ academic knowledge, practical experience and learning needs.
 Specifically, whereas Part 1 provides a basic introduction to all topics, Part 2 promotes lateral thinking and questioning of conventional practices, and Part 3 greatly deepens detailed knowledge as a basis for mature and responsible decision-making in complex and unforeseeable circumstances.

-The proposed course has been designed to:
+The Part 3 course has been designed to:

-• Provide a gateway to professional practice, complementing Kent’s established courses in architecture
+provide a gateway to professional practice, complementing Kent’s established courses in architecture

-• Enable current Kent students to complete their professional training at the University
+enable current Kent students to complete their professional training at the University

-• Offer graduates of other universities to complete their professional training in Kent
+offer graduates of other universities to complete their professional training in Kent

-• Be the only course of its kind offered anywhere in the county
+be the only course of its kind offered anywhere in the county

-• Draw on the academic and professional knowledge and contacts of existing University staff
+draw on the academic and professional knowledge and contacts of existing University staff